jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 Amazingly, the only parameter we have to focus on is $\sigma^2_0$, the variance of the prior on the weights.
 As $\sigma^2_0$ increases, the confidence of out-of-distribution predictions decreases, which is what we want.
 However we cannot naively increase $\sigma^2_0$ as making it too large would cause predictions for images close to the training data to be uniform as well.
 Decreasing $\sigma^2_0$ causes the predictions to be more and more similar to the softmax predictions.
 We want a balance between the two extremes.

-Now we can use the last layer Laplace approximation to see if it helps our issue.
-Below I ran the same images of myself and the dog through both models to compare their output.
+Now we can use the last layer Laplace approximation to see if it helps the overconfidence issue.
+Below I ran the same images of myself and the dog through both the model using softmax and last layer Laplce.
+I'm still a dog, but with much lower confidence, allowing us to potentially set a threshold on the output.

 &nbsp;